Staff

 Connie Stafford

 Connie served in the US Air Force in support of Operation Desert Storm, earned her Bachelor’s degree in Psychology, and completed Master’s coursework in mental health counseling.
 Her 20-year career in advocacy includes work as a Court Appointed Special Advocate (CASA) Program Director, and as the supervisor at a residence for people with developmental disabilities.
-She joined CPWD in 2019, and is excited to assist veterans in maintaining a vital level of independence.
+She joined CPWD in 2019, and is excited to assist Veterans in maintaining a vital level of independence.

 Darcy McLean